mvallim/kubernetes-under-the-hood/README.md

 The target audience for this tutorial is someone planning to install a Kubernetes cluster and wants to understand how everything fits together.

 ## Index
 ***Atention**: the documentation for this project is being actively improved to explain the demonstrated concepts clearly.
-If you face any difficulties while following the steps described in the documentation, please open an issue, so we can keep improving it.*
+If you face any difficulties while following the steps described in the documentation, please open an issue, so we can keep improving it.
+The version of Kubernetes used here is **1.13.5***

 1. Introdution
    - [Kubernetes Journey - Up and running out of the cloud](documentation/objective.md)